ahmadjaved18/jarvis/README.md

 One of Jarvis’ defining features is the **Intelligence Panel**.

-Instead of behaving like a black box, Jarvis exposes its current activity in real time:
+Instead of behaving like a black box, Jarvis exposes its current activity in real time.

+The panel displays:

 * Current execution state
 * Active tool usage